pymc-devs/pymc-examples/myst_nbs/variational_inference/variational_api_quickstart.myst.md

 ## Minibatches
 When dealing with large datasets, using minibatch training can drastically speed up and improve approximation performance.
 Large datasets impose a hefty cost on the computation of gradients.

-There is a nice API in pymc3 to handle these cases, which is available through the `pm.Minibatch` class.
+There is a nice API in pymc to handle these cases, which is available through the `pm.Minibatch` class.
 The minibatch is just a highly specialized Theano tensor:

 ```{code-cell} ipython3
 issubclass(pm.Minibatch, theano.tensor.TensorVariable)